meetecho/juturna/CONTRIBUTING.md

    Keep it clean, small, and focused.
 5. **Open a pull request**
    Include a clear description of what you did and why.

+## Code Linting
+Juturna uses [Ruff](https://docs.astral.sh/ruff/) for code linting and formatting.
+Please refer to that and keep an eye on the adopted ruleset, making sure you follow them while writing your own code.

 ## Commit Message Guidelines
 Use clear, conventional commit messages: